javifm86/hugo-site/content/blog/2020-21-01-tailwind-hugo/index.en.md

 ---

 In this article we are going to see how can we build our Hugo site with [TailwindCSS][1].
 Hugo is very flexible and allows us setting up our site easily as we want.
-In this web, y have a `baseof.html` file as template for the site.
+In this web, I have a `baseof.html` file as template for the site.
 Inside this file I have a partial (an include in Hugo) file, `head.html`.

 {{< highlight go-html-template >}}